-Law 10/2013 of the Andorran National Institute of Finance ("AFA"), dated 23 May 2013 ("Law 10/2013").
-The law regulates the nature and legal status of the AFA, its objectives, functions, competences and responsibilities, as well as its organisation, the obligation to secrecy and international cooperation.
+Law 10/2013 of the Andorran National Institute of Finance, dated 23 May 2013.
+This law regulates the nature and legal status of the AFA, its objectives, functions, competences and responsibilities, as well as its organisation, the obligation to secrecy and international cooperation.
 Law 10/2013 was modified in 2018, in order to change the denomination from "INAF" to "AFA".
-This regulatory body supervises the Andorran insurance and reinsurance sector from 2018.
+This regulatory body has supervised the Andorran insurance and reinsurance sector since 2018.

-Law 8/2015 on urgent measures to introduce mechanisms for the recovery and resolution of banking entities, dated 2 April 2015 ("Law 8/2015").
+Law 8/2015 on urgent measures to introduce mechanisms for the recovery and resolution of banking entities, dated 2 April 2015.
 This piece of legislation is based on the provisions within BRRD.
-In addition, the law regulates the nature and legal status of the AREB as the competent authority and the FAREB, with the aim of financing the measures agreed by the AREB.
+In addition, this law regulates the nature and legal status of the AREB as the competent authority and the FAREB, with the aim of financing the measures agreed by the AREB.